jwodder/batchdav/README.md

 `batch`
 -------

-    batchdav batch [-s|--samples <int>] <url> <workers> ...
+    batchdav batch [-s|--samples <int>] [-T|--per-traversal-stats] <url> <workers> ...

 Traverse the WebDAV hierarchy at the given URL repeatedly and summarize the elapsed times.
 For each number of workers listed on the command line, a traversal is performed a number of times given by the `--samples` option (default: 10).

-Upon completion, a CSV document listing the mean & standard deviation of the times for each number of workers is output.
+By default, upon completion, a CSV document listing the mean & standard deviation of the traversal times for each number of workers is output.
+If the `-T`/`--per-traversal-stats` option is given, then the command's output will instead be a CSV with one line for each traversal, giving the number of workers, number of requests made, and elapsed time in seconds.

 Sample Results
 ==============